-- ⅔ of the participants in a certain project must be low-income and a first-generation college student.
-The rest will need to be either low-income or first-generation as well as a military veteran under one of the following circumstances:
+Two-thirds of the participants in a certain project must be low-income and a first-generation college student.
+The rest will need to be either low-income or first-generation as well as a military veteran under one of the following circumstances.
+You must:

-- Have served in the US Armed Forces more than 180 days and received other than a dishonorable discharge.
+- Have served in active duty in the U.S. Armed Forces for more than 180 days and received other than a dishonorable discharge

-- Was discharged because of a service connected disability.
+- Discharged because of a service connected disability

-- Was a member of a reserve component of the Armed Forces called to active duty for a period of more than 30 days.
+- Member of a reserve component of the Armed Forces called to active duty for a period of more than 30 days

-- Was a member of a reserve component of the Armed Forces who served on active duty in support of a contingency operation on or after September 11, 2001.
+- Member of a reserve component of the Armed Forces who served on active duty in support of a contingency operation on or after September 11, 2001

-- Have a high risk of academic failure.
+- Demonstrate academic need by having the potential for a high risk of academic failure

 Applicants for the grant would need to be one of these: